MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/security/index.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# Présentation des problèmes de sécurité avec Microsoft Edge DevTools
+# <a name="understand-security-issues-with-microsoft-edge-devtools"></a>Comprendre les problèmes de sécurité avec Microsoft Edge DevTools